KaruroChori/enance-amamento/docs/offloaded-notes.md

 - No exceptions or assertions (but static assertions are fine).
 - Be mindful of bitfields.
 The interface between main host and devices has some [issues](https://github.com/llvm/llvm-project/issues/127334).
 - Nvidia is not supporting self-referential initializers as discussed [here](https://github.com/llvm/llvm-project/issues/132429#issuecomment-2760069764).
+- Make sure to guard code which cannot run on the target device by using the `SDF_IS_HOST` preprocessor variable as check.